Year of Publication

 Digital Object Identifier (DOI)

 Miller, Jamie-Marie, "INSTRUCTIONAL COACHING AND ITS EFFECTS ON MIDDLE SCHOOL MATHEMATICS TEACHERS’ PERCEPTIONS OF COACHING AND CONTENT KNOWLEDGE: A MIXED METHODS STUDY" (2017).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 32.